 This exposure varies greatly from one sector to another, mainly due to the specific constraints inherent to each occupation, or to organisational methods chosen in most cases to meet economic constraints.

 They can cause different kinds of health effects, either short-term (acute poisoning, accidents, etc.) or more or less long-term for individuals (cancer, neurodegenerative diseases, asthma, psychological disorders, etc.), and may even involve their descendants (malformations, etc.).

 Moreover, situations of multiple exposure are often observed in many sectors.
 This question is a major challenge for all those working in the field of occupational health and prevention: a challenge as regards knowledge of exposure, as well as a methodological challenge for risk assessment.
 In this context, it is important to fully understand what the job actually involves and the conditions in which it is performed in order to be able to characterise this exposure in as much detail as possible.

 ANSES's mission is to provide the authorities with the information needed for making decisions on occupational risk prevention and to support the main public policies in this area.
 To do this, the Agency contributes to the production of knowledge on hazards, exposure and risk assessment.

 Monitoring and vigilance

 ANSES carries out monitoring and vigilance activities in order to anticipate emerging risks as early as possible.
-As part of this, the Agency coordinates the National Network for Monitoring and Prevention of Occupational Diseases (RNV3P), a network of occupational health professionals that includes the 30 occupational disease clinics (CCPP) in metropolitan France and the overseas territories.
+As part of this, the Agency coordinates the National Network for Monitoring and Prevention of Occupational Diseases (RNV3P), a network of occupational health professionals that includes the 30 occupational disease clinics (CCPP) (PDF) in metropolitan France and the overseas territories.
 Every year about 30,000 medical consultations are recorded.
 The data collected are used to identify occupational health risk situations in France, improve their prevention, and guide expert appraisal and research work.